SWORDIntel/NOT_STISLA/README.md

 | **NOT_STISLA** | N/A | **22.28×** | 100% of claims |
 | **Performance Gap** | - | **18.5×** | NOT_STISLA superiority |

-**Verdict: permanently debunked.
+**Verdict:permanently debunked.
 NOT_STISLA delivers irreversible performance transformation.**

 ---